• Skip to primary navigation

 Some brands also add spices or other flavorings to their apple jelly to give it a unique twist.

-It can serve as a substitute for red currant jelly in a 1:1 ratio, adding a touch of sweetness to your recipes.
+It can serve as a substitute for red currant jelly in a 1:1 ratio, adding some sweetness to your recipes.

 3 - Dried Fruit